The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

 Eureka Street furniture is an online store for furniture shopping from Australia.
 They have created a Shoppable Instagram feed & shoppable UGC gallery on their website.

-The shoppable Instagram feed features posts from their profile and Shoppable UGC gallery features user-generated content from brand hashtags and mentions.
+The shoppable Instagram feed features posts from their profile, and the Shoppable UGC gallery features user-generated content from brand hashtags and mentions.

-Social shopping galleries help in boosting brand sales as they work as inspiration for users.
-Also, it leads to more engagement, building brand trust and much more.
+Social shopping galleries help boost brand sales by inspiring users.
+They also lead to more engagement, build brand trust, and more.

 Closing Statement

-Any content marketing strategy aims to attract leads and increase ecommerce conversions through valuable and interesting content.
-And Shoppable content hits the aim precisely and convincingly.
+Any content marketing strategy aims to attract leads and increase e-commerce conversions by creating valuable and engaging content.
+And shoppable content hits the mark precisely and convincingly.